storj/docs/Test-network.md

 ![network components](assets/components.png)

-In every day Storj usage, the Satellite, Storage Node, and Uplink are run on separate servers and computers, but for the test network, all of the components are running locally.
+In every day Storj usage, the Satellite, Storage Node, and Uplink are run on separate servers and computers, but for the purposes of the test network, all of the components are run locally.

 # Installation and configuration